litestar-org/litestar/docs/usage/7-middleware/3-builtin-middlewares/3-csrf-middleware.md

 app = Starlite(route_handlers=[...], csrf_config=csrf_config)
 ```

-Some routes can be marked as being exempt from the protection by this middleware via
+Some routes can be marked as being exempt from the protection offered by this middleware via
 [handler opts](../../2-route-handlers/5-handler-opts.md)

 ```python